ImY0mu/SMMO-chat/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+#### 0.9.3-beta
+- Fixed typo mistake
+- Fixed Windows notifications
+- Fixed resizing issue when window was minimalized with window priority enabled
+- Fixed bug when NULL tooltip showed up on icon click
+- Improved and added new chat commands (/commands)
+- Removed quick game links (guild name, player name, gamepad) - all are part of commands

 #### 0.9.2-beta
 - UI changes
 - NEW FEATURE - Commands [write /commands into chatbox and press send to find out more] - suggestions for new commands are welcome